Leaderboard

 2 points

-I'm quite the opposite!
+6. I'm quite the opposite!
 I think the only time I ever rode down Sponge Bob was on a night ride (years ago, it was probably less scary then too?) following someone and not knowing it's there.
 Something about it wigs me out.
 I have ridden almost everything else in Deception including stuff that my brain knows it's worse but my sphincter doesn't.
-I'm mostly about keeping the wheels firmly planted on the ground XC weenie but I do try to do a few drops and jumps here and there like that post and also the little kicker cheesegrater rock on the left side (E-W) not far from the post.2 points
+I'm mostly about keeping the wheels firmly planted on the ground XC weenie but I do try to do a few drops and jumps here and there like that post and also the little kicker cheesegrater rock on the left side (E-W) not far from the post.

 1 point